It’s no secret that construction projects can get complicated — quickly.

 Ultimately, visuals allow us to get on the same page in a way that language and traditional blueprints cannot, making them an essential tool for ensuring projects are carried out according to client specifications.

 Challenge: Remote clients

-Another challenge is collaborating with clients when you can’t meet in-person.
+Another challenge is collaborating with clients when you can’t meet in person.
 When you can’t show them books of carpet samples, go over design options from the same computer screen, or take them on a walking tour of the construction site, it can be hard to get aligned around the same vision.
-Not only that, it also makes it difficult to lock down approvals, make changes, and finalize plans in a timely fashion.
+Not only that, but it also makes it difficult to lock down approvals, make changes, and finalize plans in a timely fashion.